coolerfall/lork/README.md

 Encode logs with json format.

 ## Filter
-Filters can filter unused logs from origin logs. lork provides some built in filters.
+Filters can filter unused logs from origin logs.
+Lork provides some built in filters.

 ### Threshold Filter
 This filter will deny all logs which is lower than the level set.